Location

 The shareholders of REL during the initial development period are Industrial Promotion Services (IPS) and SN Power AS (SNP)

 IPS is the infrastructure and industrial development arm of the Aga Khan Fund for Economic Development (AKFED).
-Within East Africa, IPS has operations in Kenya, Uganda, Tanzania, Burundi, Mozambique, and DRC and employs over 10,000 people.
-Outside the East and Central Africa region, IPS operates in Cote d’Ivoire, Burkina Faso, Mali, Senegal, and in Asia in Tajikistan, Afghanistan, Kyrgyzstan, and Pakistan.
+Within East Africa, IPS has operations in Kenya, Uganda, Tanzania, Burundi, Mozambique, and the DRC and employs over 10,000 people.
+Outside the East and Central Africa region, IPS operates in Côte d’Ivoire, Burkina Faso, Mali, Senegal, and in Asia in Tajikistan, Afghanistan, Kyrgyzstan, and Pakistan.

 AKFED is an international development agency dedicated to promoting entrepreneurship and building economically sound enterprises in parts of the developing world that lack sufficient foreign direct investment.
 It also makes bold but calculated investments in situations that are fragile and complex.
 It is part of the Aga Khan Development Network.